 In need of the beach?
-Head directly to Vina Del Mar, a 20 minute bus ride away.
-Vina del Mar is the ‘resort’ town closest to Valparasio.
+Head directly to Vina Del Mar, a 20-minute bus ride away.
+Vina del Mar is the ‘resort’ town closest to Valparaiso.
 There you will find many beaches, restaurants, parks, resorts and shopping malls.
-It is definitely more expensive than Valparasio but there are many beaches to walk along, sunbake at and swim at (if you like 15 degrees Celsius water)!
+It is definitely more expensive than Valparaiso but there are many beaches to walk along, sunbake at and swim at (if you like 15 degrees Celsius water)!

 Jump on almost any of the (local buses), pay the driver 480 Pesos ($0.50c) and you can request to jump off whenever you want.
 The buses can be wild, so there is a metro, but the walk to the beach will be slightly longer.

 To celebrate Australia Day in Chile we celebrated Aussie style and headed to the beach + grabbed a meat pie and a beer at an Aussie Pub, Black Rock!
 Happy Australia Day to all our fellow Aussies!